aronlebani/robin-cms/README.md

 You can define the content model of your website using a YAML file.
 That way you don't have to wrangle all your data into a "blog" post.
-You can choose to store content either as HTML (predominantly for content with long-form rich text), or YAML for structured key-value data.
+You can choose to store content either as HTML (predominantly for content with rich text), or YAML for structured key-value data.

 Robin CMS is designed to keep things as simple as possible.
 It uses files to store data so you don't have to worry about managing a database.
-The entire CMS can be deployed with just a single `config.ru` file and a `robin.yaml` configuration file.
+The entire CMS can be installed with just two files - a two line `config.ru` file and a `robin.yaml` configuration file.

 ## Motivation